Buy 110mm 3m Single Socket Perforated Sewer Pipes at Rock Bottom Prices!

 - Surface water gathering around your property

 As you’d expect from EasyMerchant, we hold all the products you need to complete your land drainage installation or repair.
-Our perforated 110mm drainage pipe conforms to the standard BS 110mm (or 4 inch) diameter and is supplied in 6m lengths.
+Our perforated 110mm drainage pipe conforms to the standard BS 110mm (or 4 inch) diameter and is supplied in 3 or 6m lengths.
 They are high quality, hardwearing and stress-resistant, ensured to give a truly long-lasting performance and excellent lifespan.